How donating bitcoin and other cryptocurrencies directly to charity can be tax efficient and potentially increase the size of your gift

 1This assumes all realized gains are subject to the maximum federal long-term capital gains tax rate of 20% and the Medicare surtax of 3.8%.
 This does not take into account state or local taxes, if any.

 2Amount of the proposed donation is the fair market value of the appreciated property held more than one year that you are considering donating as determined by a qualified appraisal.

-3Assuming a contribution of 100 bitcoin.
-Alex’s tax basis assumed to be $100/bitcoin.
-If Alex sold 100 bitcoin for $250,000, he would have $240,000 in capital gains and would pay $57,120 in tax.
+3Tax basis assumed to be $300,000.
+If you sold the bitcoin for $1,100,000, you would have $800,000 in capital gains and would pay $190,400 in tax.